What are your core principles and values?

 - First of all, to build a culture of distinction, you must define the unique Core Culture of your organization–the vital Purpose, the distinctive and enduring Philosophy, and the strategic Priorities.

 - Next, to build employee engagement, in addition, identify the universal Priorities to focus on and pay attention to.

 When you can define the organizational culture, you can evaluate how well it positions the business for success and, if need be, you can make changes so you can better compete and thrive.
 Hence, strategy and change management initiatives must be linked to the principles and values that are core to the culture of the workplace.
 If practices are not in sync with the values at the heart of the organization’s culture, change will be difficult to sustain.

-To build a culture of distinction, most of all, participate in a process to uncover these prime principles.
+To build a culture of distinction, most of all, participate in a process to uncover these prime principles and values.